-Three pump station adaptation feature areas, shown in pink, serving many blocks of Hollywood, Florida.
-In a 100 year flood scenario, the pump stations, inundated with water, become ineffective, Map by Sharai Lewis-Gruss, Map data ©2019 Google
+Three pump station adaptation feature areas, shown in pink, serve many blocks of Hollywood, Florida.
+In a 100-year flood scenario, the pump stations inundated with water, become ineffective, Map by Sharai Lewis-Gruss, Map data ©2019 Google

 Once adaptation features are digitized, they overlap with all of our parcel data.
 These areas are considered service areas to any property that they overlap.
 For example, a stormwater vault in South Wilmington, Delaware is specifically built to serve a set number of blocks.
 These blocks will be drawn around and included in the service area of this adaptation feature.
 Once that polygon is drawn, our statistics are derived from these boundaries by comparing the location of a parcel to those adaptation areas.
-If a parcel falls within the zone boundaries, the property will receive a flag stating that the property is being served by this adaptation measure.
+If a parcel falls within the zone boundaries, the property will receive a flag stating that this adaptation measure is serving the property.

 Not all places have flood adaptation measures in place and therefore not all properties will receive an adaptation flag on Risk Factor.
 In some cases your neighbor could receive an adaptation flag and your property will not.
-In the case of a levee many properties will fall just outside of the protection zone of that levee.
-If your property is within the zone it will receive a flag that it is being served by the levee.
+In the case of a levee, many properties will fall just outside of the protection zone of that levee.
+If your property is within the zone it will receive a flag that the levee is serving it.
 If your property is not within the zone it will not receive the flag.
 The Flood Model is detailed enough to spot the difference from neighbor to neighbor.

-Levee that serves 3,565 properties throughout many towns of Idaho.
+Levee that serves 3,565 properties throughout many towns in Idaho.

 Historic flooding mitigated by adaptation features